armsultan/test-page/README.md

 # Test-page

-Simple backends running on NGINX for proxy and load balancing demos
+Simple web apps running on NGINX for proxy and load balancing demos

 NGINX webserver that serves a simple page containing its hostname, IP address and port as wells as the request URI and the local time of the webserver.

-There is a non-root flavour of every image with webserver available on port 8080.
+There is a non-root image flavour of each available and it runs on port 8080 instead of typical port 80

 ## Screenshots